 When we were house hunting, I knew that whatever house we ended up with needed to have a little bit of charm.
 We definitely weren’t looking for anything newly constructed or builder grade, not that there’s anything wrong with that…but it’s definitely not our thing.
 We wanted something older, that had good bones but that would also allow us to put our own stamp on it and make the changes that would make it more suitable for our life while also celebrating the house’s original charm.
 The house that we ended up with really did hit the mark on all of those things.

 We got lucky with some really charming things in the house, like the untouched original hardwood floors and cute little telephone niche in the wall leading upstairs…

 The light fixtures, however, were not one of those things.

 Between ugly ceiling fans and dingy old light fixtures, it’s been clear from the start that they’d all need replacing.
-Up until this point, we only managed to replace the light fixture in our bedroom (really just in fear of losing a hand every time we tried to get dressed…) and now, I’m happy to say we’ve also installed a new flushmount ceiling light upstairs.
+Up until this point, we were able to get new WA Ceiling Fixers in our bedroom (really just in fear of losing a hand every time we tried to get dressed…) and now, I’m happy to say we’ve also installed a new flushmount ceiling light upstairs.